deborah0710/Sales_Analysis/README.md

 The analysis results are summarized as follows:
 Mountain-200 bike is the best-performing product in terms of sales and revenue.
 The top 10 customers where spread across North-America and Europe.
-The company's sales have been steadily increasing over the past year, with a noticeable peak during the holiday season.

-Customer segments with high lifetime value (LTV) should be targeted for marketing efforts.
+The sales exceeded the sales budget increasingly as the years progressed since 2022.

-Recommendations
+### Recommendations
 Based on the analysis, we recommend the following actions: